slothings/code-refactor/README.md

 Fixed button on the top navigation bar to properly take you to where they are located on the site when clicked Added the alt="" by the images to tell a description if the image doesn't properly load Removed the extra <img> tag on the benefit-cost class

+[Code Refactor ](https://github.com/slothings/code-refactor) is hosted on GitHub Pages

+This application was authored by [Seth Martineau](https://github.com/slothings)